douguyeda/douguyeda.github.io/index.md

-# Websites I am currently working on
+# A list of side projects

 ## [STARKX](https://www.starkxclothing.com/)
-E-commerce site selling clothing.
+E-commerce site selling chique clothing

 - Build with next.js
 - Uses Wordpress as a CMS